jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 ```
 Look at the console.
 It should display "Hello World".
 If we replace "World" by "John Doe" and simply save our file, we expect our console to be refreshed.
 Yet, nothing happens.

-Webpack uses Socket.io to know how to refresh the browser.
+Webpack uses Socket.io to know how to refresh browser.
 We launched the Socket.io server, but didn't update our client script.
-Once again (<=== CHECK), Webpack ease our work with a pre-built module.
+Webpack eases our work with a pre-built module.
 Just modify your `entry` parameter:

 ``` js
 module.exports = {